NLnetLabs/krill/doc/development/hsm/connectivity.md

 # HSM: Connectivity

-Unlike the original OpenSSL based signer in Krill, the PKCS#11 and KMIP signers connect to cryptographic token systems that exist outside of Krill which have to be connected to.
+Unlike the original OpenSSL based signer in Krill, the PKCS#11 and KMIP signers connect to cryptographic token systems that exist outside of Krill.
 That connection can fail, either from the start or at some point while Krill is running.

 As stated this issue is common to the PKCS#11 and KMIP signers.
 As much as possible the overlap in connection handling functionality has been extracted into common code that is